da-penguin-guy/Virgil/README.md

 - **Response**: ParameterResponse message

 ### ParameterResponse
-Sent by slave to master in response to ParameterRequest.
+Sent by client to server in response to ParameterRequest.
 - **Protocol**: UDP
 - **Content**: Complete parameter definitions for requested channels/device
 - **Requirements**: Must include all supported parameters with full metadata

 ### ConnectCommand
-Sent from a slave to a master to tell the master to connect This is only used when some reciving channels on the device are virgil compatable (IEM Transmitters)
+Sent from a client to a server to tell the server to connect This is only used when some reciving channels on the device are virgil compatable (IEM Transmitters)
 - **Protocol**: UDP
 - **Content**: The channels on both ends